 Natalie Burlutskaya is a co-founder of Spotlight Artists Management and RE:ARTISTE International Art Organization.
 A Certified Art Business professional (NYU), holding an MBA degree in Management of an Organization, she’s serving artists as a manager, advisor, and curator.
 Spotlight Artists Management represents classical singers and composers.
 Based on Natalie’s expertise and years of practical experience in the industry of music, theater, and artist representation, the agency has been managing a unique roster of talented artists, experienced onstage.
 Artists Management, Art Curation, and Art Events Production – musical, theater, visual – are the areas of Natalie Burlutskaya’s interest and expertise.
+She helped many international artists obtain their legal status in the USA by providing advisory services on the VISA O-1 Application.
 Marketing wise, she consults artists on smart social media presence and PR strategies.

 “At Spotlight, I want each of our artists to be heard, valued, and be a success.
 Life and work are so much intertwined – happiness should become part of the deal.” – Natalie Burlutskaya